BeneathTheInk/Raneto/content/ebook-enhancer/bink-guide.md

 Ultimately, trust your own best judgment- you know which parts of your story demanded deep research or character building, and those are the sections that will lend themselves beautifully to Binks.
 Never forget that sometimes less is more!

 ![](%image_url%/ebook-enhancer/bink-guide/j2XAkLm.png?1)

+#### Links As Binks

+Links and Binks are like oil and water: they don't mix well.
+If you want to include an external link *inside* of a Bink, that is easy (just use [Markdown formatting](https://help.github.com/articles/markdown-basics)), but you should never put a Bink *over* a link (IE highlight a link and add a Bink to it).
+So before you start Binking, make sure to remove the links from any words or phrases that will become Binks!

 Happy Binking!